VHP man offers himself for corona vaccine's human trials

 New Delhi: Amid reports of India’s COVID-19 vaccine given a green signal for human trials, a top functionary of the Vishwa Hindu Parishad (VHP) has offered himself for it.

-Surendra jain, VHP’s joint general secretary has written in this regard to the Vice Chancellor of Pt Bhagwat Dayal Sharma University of health sciences in Rohtak, which is one of the hospital whose head was written a letter by ICMR DG Balram Bhargava to begin human clinical trials for a COVID-19 vaccine.
+Surendra Jain, VHP’s joint general secretary has written in this regard to the Vice-Chancellor of Pt Bhagwat Dayal Sharma University of health sciences in Rohtak, which is one of the hospitals whose head was written a letter by ICMR DG Balram Bhargava to begin human clinical trials for a COVID-19 vaccine.

 Offering himself for the human trial, Jain wrote, “I will be ready, whenever you call me for these trials.”